PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 08:02:47
+Last updated: 2024-04-06 08:03:20
-Random Quote: Name one thing in this world that is non negotiable. - Walter White
+Random Quote: Talking to a woman that you have already had sex with, is like changing the oil on a rental car! - Barney Stinson